Home /Compare /Gray vs Silver

 Can you use gray and silver together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 2.17:1.
-Use gray as the dominant/darker color and silver as the accent or highlight.
+Yes.
+Both gray and silver are gray shades, so they pair naturally in a monochromatic palette.
+Use gray as the dominant color and silver as the accent or highlight.

 What is the hex code for gray?+